psi4/psi4/doc/userman/sphinx_psithon_doc/source/index.rst

 General
 =======

-To allow arbitrarily complex computations to be performed, PSI4 was built upon the Python interpreter, with modifications termed Psithon.
-Chapter 3 of the User's Manual described the non-standard Python associated with molecule, basis, and option specification.
-This documentation addresses the Python side- what functions allow the proper, compiled code to be run, what functions post-process and interact with that output, and how the ordinary (or ambitious) user can extent PSI4's functionality.
+To allow arbitrarily complex computations to be performed, PSI4 is built upon the Python interpreter, with modifications termed Psithon.
+Chapter 3 of the User's Manual describes the non-standard Python associated with clean molecule, basis, and option specification in the PSI4 input file.
+This documentation addresses the pure Python side- what functions allow the efficient compiled code to be run, what functions post-process and interact with that output, and how the ordinary (or ambitious) user can extent PSI4's functionality.

 .. include:: notes.rst